Tornado records: Longest damage path and duration

+The 2021 Western Kentucky tornado on December 10, 2021, is the longest confirmed track of a tornado.
+This violent tornado tracked 165.7 mi through the states of Tennessee and Kentucky during a very intense late-season outbreak.
+The tornado was spawned by a very long-tracked supercell that previously dropped another violent tornado in Arkansas, Missouri and Tennessee, and initial media reports referred to the entire event as the "Quad-state Tornado", which would have had a path of 230 mi.

+On March 22, 1953, a tornado touched down near Leesville, Louisiana at 21:00 UTC; the tornado continued into far-northwest Mississippi, before dissipating north of Leland, killing two and injuring 22.
+The tornado was rated F2 on the Fujita scale.
+It traveled for 234.7 mi, making it possibly the longest tracked tornado in history, though it is likely that the path consisted of multiple different tornadoes as part of a tornado family.

 Longest path and duration tornado family

 What at one time was thought to be the record holder for the longest tornado path is now thought to be the longest tornado family, with a track of at least 293 mi on May 26, 1917, from the Missouri border across Illinois into Indiana.
 It caused severe damage and mass casualties in Charleston and Mattoon, Illinois.

 What was probably the longest track supercell thunderstorm tracked 790 mi across 6 states in 17.5 hours on March 12, 2006, as part of the March 2006 tornado outbreak sequence.
-It began in Noble County, Oklahoma and ended in Jackson County, Michigan, producing many tornadoes in Missouri and Illinois.
+It began in Noble County, Oklahoma, and ended in Jackson County, Michigan, producing many tornadoes in Missouri and Illinois.